-This Santorini travel blog is designed to help you plan a trip to Santorini, Greece.
+The tips and advice for visitors in this Santorini travel blog will help you plan a trip to Santorini, Greece.
 Includes the best things to do in Santorini, and where to see the Santorini sunset.

 - Best time to visit Santorini